klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getTransactionByBlockNumberAndIndex(blockNumber, index [, callback])
 ```

-Return information about a transaction by `block number` and `transaction index` position.
+Returns information about a transaction by `block number` and `transaction index` position.

 **Parameters**